-ADCT1000 Introduction to Counselling: Motivating People to Change 42.0 Hours This course introduces students to the fundamental skills of counselling and motivational interviewing.
-Principles and techniques for motivating change are examined and practised within the framework of the Stages of Change Model.
-Particular attention is given to motivating people to change addictive behaviours.
-Throughout the process, students are encouraged to understand themselves in relation to others as they examine the role of the counsellor, the dynamics of the therapeutic relationship, and as they practise their skills.
+ADCT1000 Introduction to Counselling: Motivating People to Change 42.0 Hours Students implement the fundamental skills of counselling and motivational interviewing.
+Principles and techniques for motivating change are examined and practiced within the framework of the Stages of Change Model.
+Particular attention is given to motivating people to change addictive behaviors.
+Throughout the process, students integrate an understanding of themselves in relation to others as they examine the role of the counsellor, the dynamics of the therapeutic relationship, and as they practise their skills.
 C- ADCT1001 Group Counselling: Dynamics and Processes or C- ADC6103 Group Counsel./Dynamics & Proc

-ADCT1001 Group Counselling: Dynamics and Processes 42.0 Hours This course provides an overview of the fundamental theories and techniques of group counselling.
-Through a combination of didactic and experimental learning activities, students are encouraged to explore their own interpersonal behaviours and those of others in a group context.
+ADCT1001 Group Counselling: Dynamics and Processes 42.0 Hours Students synthesize the fundamental theories and techniques of group counselling.
+Through a combination of didactic and experimental learning activities, students explore their own interpersonal behaviors and those of others in a group context.
 The activities will focus on interpersonal communication skills, feedback and self-disclosure skills, and intervention techniques.
 Leadership, therapeutic boundaries and ethical guidelines for practice are also examined.

 C- ADCT1000 Introduction to Counselling: Motivating People to Change or C- ADC6102 Introduction to Counselling: M

-ADCT1002 Treatment Modalities in Addictions 42.0 Hours Expanding research in the fields of addictions and compulsive behaviours is providing new information about the addictive process.
-This course examines traditional and contemporary approaches to treatment modalities, with an in-depth examination of effective treatment alternatives.
-It also assesses current thinking in the lecture, and the potential issues, challenges, and resulting ethical dilemmas in the field of addictions treatment.
+ADCT1002 Treatment Modalities in Addictions 42.0 Hours

+Expanding research in the fields of addictions and compulsive behaviors is providing new information about the addictive process.
+Students examine traditional and contemporary approaches to treatment modalities, with an in-depth examination of effective treatment alternatives.
+Students assess the potential issues, challenges, and resulting ethical dilemmas in the field of addictions treatment.